-Table 2 reports results for the change in the groundwater depth from the two-way fixed effects and instrumental variables models described in equations (7) and (8).
+Table 2 reports results for the change in the groundwater depth from the two-way fixed effects and instrumental variables models described in equations (7) and (9).
 Columns (1) and (2) display the reduced-form effects of surface water allocations, without and with extreme heat and local weather controls.
 Columns (3) and (4) display results in which allocations serve as an instrument for surface water deliveries.

 Our first main result is that surface water scarcity and extreme heat lead to groundwater depletion.
-Our preferred estimates in column (4) of Table 2 imply that a one AF/acre reduction in surface water deliveries leads to a 2.9 ft decline in the groundwater levels, holding extreme heat constant.
+Our preferred estimates in column (4) of Table 2 imply that a 1-AF/acre reduction in surface water deliveries leads to a 2.9 ft decline in the groundwater levels, holding local extreme heat constant.
 Groundwater depth is responsive to extreme heat, with groundwater levels declining by 0.03 ft for every additional harmful degree day.
-Even holding water supplies constant, an increase in extreme heat will directly increase demand for water resources.
+Even holding water supplies constant, an increase in local extreme heat will directly increase demand for water resources.
 The reduced-form effects reported in column (2) confirm the finding that surface water allocations have a negative and significant impact on changes in the depth to the water table.

 To provide context for the magnitude of these estimates, we consider the heat and surface water scarcity experienced in 2021, a year that was especially hot and dry.
 In 2021, California crops received an average of 1.5 AF/acre of surface water (0.7 AF/acre below average) and experienced 120 HDD (23 HDD above average).
-Our estimates suggest that the surface water curtailments
+Our estimates suggest that the surface water curtailments of 2021 resulted in a 2 ft decline in groundwater levels, and the extreme heat experienced locally in 2021 resulted in a 0.7 ft decline in groundwater levels.